bmuscede/ClangEx/README.md

 ```

 #### Obtaining Boost Libraries
 Boost libraries are also required.
-This process is very simple on Debian/Ubuntu systems.
+This process is very simple on Debian/Ubuntu systems. **You need Boost version 1.6 to proceed.**

 Simply run the following command to download and install Boost libraries to your system's `include` path:
 ```